pankdhnd/Observability/README.md

 ### Kibana
 Kibana is a data visualization and exploration tool used for log and time-series analytics, application monitoring, and operational intelligence use cases.
 Kibana is an free and open frontend application that sits on top of the Elastic Stack, providing search and data visualization capabilities for data indexed in Elasticsearch.
 It is also known as the Charting tool for Elastic stack

 ### Jeager
 Jaeger is open source software for tracing transactions between distributed services.
 Distributed tracing allows you to see the “flow" of one request as it moves through various services in the system.

+### OpenTelemetry
+An observability framework for cloud-native software.
+OpenTelemetry is a collection of tools, APIs, and SDKs.
+You can use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.